Melbourne, Yarra Valley, Geelong, Bellarine & Mornington Peninsulas

 From South Geelong the trail climbs gently to Leopold

-The trail surface is sealed From South Geelong to the Bellarine Highway crossing and Melaluka Rd Leopold to the Portarlington Rd crossing.
+The trail surface is sealed From South Geelong to the Bellarine Highway crossing (where there are lights) and Melaluka Rd Leopold to the Portarlington Rd crossing.

 Take in the sweeping views back to Geelong